Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 3/5
+### Fake Clues: 5/5
-**Good - Meets requirements**
+**Excellent - Outstanding**

-Clues 12-13 are meant to point to the other answer choices but are not strong in misdirection.
-Clue 12 mentions 'vast deserts and dry climate' which is not true for Japan, but it's also not particularly unique to other answer choices.
-Clue 13 mentions 'eco-tourism and sustainable living' which is a common practice in many countries and not a clear misdirection.
+The fake clues are excellent at misdirecting to the incorrect answers ('Finding Nemo' and 'Shrek') by using highly specific plot points and character descriptions that are completely unrelated to 'Toy Story'.
+They are designed to be strongly plausible for the wrong choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices